 Onboarding Intensive is designed for you if you are:

 Can't make these dates?
-There will be other cohorts offered throughout 2026.
 Sign up here to stay in-the-know about future cohorts.

 You do not need to wait to apply for Onboarding Intensive if you have just started a new role.
-Eligible participants should be in the workforce for no more than 3 years and should be in their current role no more than 18 months at the time the cohort begins in January 2026.
+Eligible participants should be in the workforce for no more than 3 years and should be in their current role no more than 18 months at the time the cohort begins.

 The $500 program fee includes lodging at the in-person retreat, but does not include travel to the retreat site.
 Travel subsidies are available to help offset those costs.
 Specific details will be provided upon acceptance.

-Yes, we will ask for your supervisor’s information on the intake form and they will receive a separate communication to confirm your participation.
+Yes, we will ask for your supervisor’s information on the intake form and they will receive a separate communication to confirm your participation and invite them to a management training for participants’ supervisors (strongly encouraged but not required).
+See more details in the Cohort 1 supervisor training session description.

 Onboarding Intensive uniquely combines sector-specific Jewish learning, personal leadership development, and community building tailored to early-career professionals in the Jewish nonprofit world.
 Participants will have the opportunity to connect and learn with folks in a similar career stage from a wide variety of organizations across the sector.
 This program offers a three-day immersive experience, combined with virtual learning opportunities, all of which will help participants to bring examples from their own work and professional journeys into their learning.